Open problems in deformations of Artinian algebras, Hilbert schemes and around: Open problems

 The tangent space in general does not seem to carry much geometric information, except that a large tangent space makes explicit calculations very resource-consuming.
 However, on the ``dividing wall'', the tangent space seems to carry a lot more information, at witnessed by the following problems.

-\begin{problem}[\cite{Briancon_Iarrobino__dimension_of_punctual_Hilbert_scheme}] Which is the maximal tangent space dimension to a point of $\Hilb_d(\mathbb{A}^3)$? \end{problem} Brian{\c{c}}on-Iarrobino~\cite[p.544]{Briancon_Iarrobino__dimension_of_punctual_Hilbert_scheme} put forward a conjectural answer.
+The Brian{\c{c}}on-Iarrobino conjecture below was solved in three variables in~\cite{Mackenzie_Rezaee}. \begin{closedproblem}[\cite{Briancon_Iarrobino__dimension_of_punctual_Hilbert_scheme}] Which is the maximal tangent space dimension to a point of $\Hilb_d(\mathbb{A}^3)$? \end{closedproblem} Brian{\c{c}}on-Iarrobino~\cite[p.544]{Briancon_Iarrobino__dimension_of_punctual_Hilbert_scheme} put forward a conjectural answer.
 The conjecture concerns every $n$, we discuss it here only for $n=3$.
 The conjecture has two versions.
 The first one is formulated only for degrees of the form $d = \binom{k+2}{3}$ for some natural $k$; we call it the \emph{triangular} version.
 This version claims that the maximal tangent space is attained at the point corresponding to $(x,y,z)^k$.
 The second, general conjecture was made for every $d$.
 The more general version was disproved and updated by Sturmfels~\cite{Sturmfels__counterexamples}.
 Sturmfels' version was subsequently disproved by Ramkumar-Sammartano~\cite{Ramkumar_Sammartano}.
 The triangular case of the original conjecture still stands and Ramkumar-Sammartano come close to proving it.

 The following two problems have very different formulations, but come from the common motivation in enumerative geometry~\cite{MNOP, Pandharipande}.
 (The following problem has been solved~\cite{Graffeo_Giovenzana_Lella} while the present paper was in review.) \begin{closedproblem} Is it true that for every point $[\Gamma]\in \Hilb_d(\mathbb{A}^3)$ the parity of $d$ and of the dimension of the tangent space at $[\Gamma]$ is the same? \end{closedproblem} The answer is affirmative when $I = I(\Gamma)$ is monomial~\cite[Theorem~2]{MNOP} and more generally for ideals $I$ homogeneous with respect to the standard $\mathbb{N}$-grading (and even some nonstandard gradings), see~\cite{Ramkumar_Sammartano_parity}.
 While this list was in review, a negative answer to the question in Problem~\ref{prob:parity} was given by Giovenzana-Giovenzana-Graffeo-Lella~\cite{Graffeo_Giovenzana_Lella}; it is striking that their example has degree only $d=12$ and is a (non-standard) graded ideal.
 The story of Problem~\ref{prob:parity} is not yet finished.
 A weaker question: ``Do parities agree on an open dense subset?'' is still open and well motivated by the enumerative geometry, see~\cite[Theorem~1.2]{Ricolfi_notes}.